-This is ideal if you just need to borrow a car from a friend to use for a week or two while yours is being repaired, or if you’re staying with a relative for a while and need to use their car while you’re there.
+This type of daily car insurance is ideal if you just need to borrow a car from a friend to use for a week or two while yours is being repaired, or if you’re staying with a relative for a while and need to use their car while you’re there.
 It is also perfect for students returning from university whose parents are kind enough to lend them their car over the holidays.

 Many people often use short term policies to cover themselves right away after buying a car, before they’ve had time to settle on a good annual policy.

 Most short term policies will protect the no claims discount of the owner of the car, but this is not always the case and so you should be sure to read the policy’s small print before lending out your vehicle.

 If you are learning to drive in your own car, you can take out a temporary learner’s insurance policy, which will generally cover you for up to 90 days.

 Temporary insurance policies will generally work out more expensive than an annual policy on a day-by-day basis, but this is a small price to pay for the flexibility, and still works out good value with cheap policies readily available.

 Note that while the name makes it sound similar, short term insurance is not the same as pay-as-you-go car insurance, which allows you to work out your premium on a price-per-mile basis using black box technology.

 Should I take out a short term policy if I only use my car occasionally?